lizardfs/documentation/source/adminguide/basic_configuration.rst

 size of the directories gives LizardFS more space in to put its data.

-Depending on the hardware you use and if you are utilizing caching RAID controllers, it could make sense to adjust the scheduler on your filesystems.
+Depending on the hardware you use and if you are utilizing caching RAID controllers, it could make sense to adjust the scheduler on your file systems.
 How you do a that is documented here:

 http://www.cyberciti.biz/faq/linux-change-io-scheduler-for-harddisk/